thedirkfiles000-dirk/rule-of-7/docs/specification.md

 In first-person-limited bots, Cast entries are always filtered through the lead character's perception — they are not objective facts.
 Where the gap between what the lead believes and what is actually true is meaningful, encode both layers explicitly: state the lead's read, then add what they don't fully clock.
 This closes invention space that would otherwise be filled with plausible but unsourced alternatives.
 Not every cohort figure needs two layers — apply where the gap matters or where LLM improv could produce friction with established characterization.

+**Cast entry tiers — not all supporting characters are the same kind of thing:**

+*Full character* — warrants all seven slots and contributes independently to the Arc.
+Has their own revelation, their own wound, their own trajectory.
+Use when the character drives or significantly shapes plot rather than just responding to it.

+*Cohort* — three to eight sentences in the Cast section.
+Has a behavioral anchor, meaningful responses, and some interiority — but follows the lead character rather than driving independently.
+The right tier for characters who matter to the scene without owning it.
+A well-written cohort entry can carry ambiguity, mixed motivation, and specific trigger responses without needing full slot structure.
+This is often more efficient than a compressed secondary character because prose handles complexity better than partially-filled schema.

+*Extra* — one sentence.
+Functional presence, can speak, exists to make the world feel populated.
+The bartender who called the cab.
+The desk sergeant.
+No interiority required or useful.

+When deciding which tier a character warrants, ask: does this character have their own arc, or do they serve someone else's?
+If the answer is "they serve someone else's arc but have real complexity," cohort with a rich entry is almost always the right choice over a compressed full character.

 **Triggers** — Global conditional behaviors as a bulleted list using arrow notation: `condition → response`.
 The one deliberately structured section in the format.
 Plot-critical events — especially inciting incidents that must fire in a specific way — are made statistically dominant here by naming them explicitly and stating that alternative continuations are not intended.
 This is where the LLM's improv instinct gets constrained when it matters most.

 **Arc** — Three beats: Early, Mid, Late.
 Prose descriptions of how the scene and relationships evolve across the conversation.
 Gives the LLM a trajectory without over-specifying events.